clasen/HODL/README.md

 - 🚫 Zero ads, zero BS
 - 🔒 Create wallets offline (because paranoia is just good sense in crypto)
 - 🔍 Fully transparent, open-source code
 - 🌐 Support for Bitcoin and Ethereum.
-Binance Smart Chain, TON, Polygon, Avalanche, Optimism, Arbitrum, and Fantom.
+Binance Smart Chain, Polygon, Avalanche, Optimism, Arbitrum, and Fantom.

 That's it!
 Follow the prompts and you're in crypto heaven.